accordproject/concerto-docs/docs/reference/migration/ref-migrate-concerto-0.82-1.0.md

 ```

 :::note
-`Resource` has extended to capture that some resources are concepts, and are identifiable.
+`Resource` has extended to capture that some Resources are Concepts, and are identifiable.
 :::

 ```